lamini-ai/llm-classifier/README.md

 We use several specialized LLMs derived from Llama 2 to convert prompts into piles of training examples for each class.
 The code for this is available in the lamini python package if you want to look at it.
 Working on open sourcing it when I'm not too distracted...

+## Is this perfect?

+No, this is a week night hackathon project, give us feedback and we will improve it.

 ## Why wouldn't I just use a normal classifier like BART, XGBoost, BERT, etc?

 You don't need to label any data using Laminify.
 Labeling data sucks.